sinitic-brush-talk-hk/polyu-text-corpus/README.md

 4. Click on 'Build and download zip'.

-5. Upload contents of the zip to destination server.
+5. Upload contents of the zip to destination server (if required), or preview the changes at `http://localhost:8004/build/`.